Why I offer Counseling Work

 I also practice somatic psychotherapy because it helps to keep my clients and me grounded in the present moment.
 And because being grounded in the present moment with another person helps to keep neuroplasticity in place—the possibility for therapy to actually make changes in the mind and the brain—it’s often more effective for folks than talk therapy that’s “just cognitive.”

-“The body places us in the here and now where change happens.”
-Marilyn Morgan
+“The body places us in the here and now where change happens.” ~Marilyn Morgan, Hakomi Therapist & Trainer

 Frankly, I also practice somatic psychotherapy because… it’s fun!
 I mean, how cool is it that I get to help others earn their own calm instead of anxiety, aliveness instead of depression, and regulation instead of trauma... all while committed to staying curious and loving enough to be equally surprised by clients’ hidden gems?!